ayushrastogi689/atom-desktop/README.md

 - Wolfram Alpha API.
 You have to register on [WolframAlpha's Developer portal](https://developer.wolframalpha.com/portal/apisignup.html) and register an application.
 Then enter the ID given to you as value of the static String "appid" in WolframRequest.java

 This application MUST be used with a PHP server you have access to (access means that you have the username, password and ftp server adress of this server).
-There are great Web Hosting services such as [alwaysdata.com](https://www.alwaysdata.com/) wich offers free mutualised hosting plans (for free) that support a bunch of languages (Django, Ruby on Rails, Symfony, Python, PHP, and others)
+There are great Web Hosting services such as [alwaysdata.com](https://www.alwaysdata.com/) which offers free mutualised hosting plans (for free) that support a bunch of languages (Django, Ruby on Rails, Symfony, Python, PHP, and others)

 **What do I put on my server?**